 Eleven freshman joined the class on the 1st day, increasing the class size by eight percent.

-The President was sitting in the oval office while a member of the Palestinian delegation lectured about 35 persons outside the White House about Democracy.
+The President was sitting in the Oval Office while a member of the Palestinian delegation lectured about 35 persons outside the White House about Democracy.

-The principle estimated a student–teacher ratio of 18 to 1 at Wilson High School.
+The principal estimated a student-teacher ratio of 18 - 1 at Wilson High School.

-2018 ranked as one of the hottest summers on record locally; but normal winter weather was expected.
+2018 ranked as one of the hottest summers on record locally, but normal winter weather was expected.

 The kids enrolled in the kindergarten class at Mt.
-Shasta School range in age from 18 mos. to five year olds.
+Shasta School range in age from 18 mos. to 5-year-olds.

-Senator Claire McCaskill, a democrat from Missouri, spoke at Commencement.
+Sen. Claire McCaskill, a Democrat from Missouri, spoke at Commencement.

-Thousands of persons from Southeast Michigan are expected to attend the fair which has been okayed to start Nov.
-4.
+Thousands of persons from southeast Michigan are expected to attend the fair starts November 4.

-The kids enrolled in the kindergarten class at Mt.
-Shasta School range in age from 18 mos. to five year olds.
+The kids enrolled in the kindergarten class at Mount Shasta School range in age from 18 mos. to 5-year-olds.

-Senator Claire McCaskill, a democrat from Missouri, spoke at Commencement.
+Sen. Claire McCaskill, a Democrat from Missouri, spoke at Commencement.

-Thousands of persons from Southeast Michigan are expected to attend the fair which has been okayed to start Nov.
-4.
+Thousands of persons from Southeast Michigan are expected to attend the fair which starts November 4.

-The History Department elected Ass.
-Prof. Harold Burgraf their new chairman.
+The History department elected Ass.
+Prof. Harold Burgraf as their new chairman.

-Grant Forman, Director of the agriculture office here, said the plant is part of a ten-million dollar effort to upgrade assistance to local farmers.
+Grant Forman, Director of the Agriculture office here, said the plant is part of a $10 million effort to upgrade assistance to local farmers.

 R.P.
-Watson, Jr., 56 was chosen Pres. from among twenty candidates at the Board meeting Feb.
+Watson, Jr., was chosen as president from among 20 candidates at the Board meeting on Feb.
 16.

-The girl is 6-years-old, but the race is only for 5 year olds.
+The girl is 6-years-old, but the race is only for 5-year-olds.

-The man, in his 30’s, has a daughter two-months old.
+The man, in his 30s, has a two-month-old daughter.

-Frank Smith, former Prof. of Business Administration at Syracuse, is mayor of the City of New Orleans.
+Frank Smith, former professor . of Business Administration at Syracuse, is mayor of the City of New Orleans.

-The National Organization for Women (NOW) will celebrate their anniversary at a meeting October 13 at 602 West Boulevard.
+The National Organization for Women (NOW) will celebrate its anniversary at a meeting on October 13, at 602 West Boulevard.

 Washtenaw and Wayne Counties were singled out for lottery promotions.

-Anthony Hines has a B.A. degree from the University of Texas at Austin, an M.A. degree from Ohio State University, and a doctorate degree from the Massachusetts Institute of Technology.
+Anthony Hines has a Bachelor of Arts from the University of Texas at Austin, an Master of Arts from Ohio State University and a Doctorate from the Massachusetts Institute of Technology.

-Springfield’s Fire Chief said the city’s fire department was better able to fight fires because of state grants.
+Springfield’s Fire Chief said the city’s Fire Department was better able to fight fires because of state grants.

-The city council decided last night to postpone spending $135 thousand on a fire engine to replace one damaged in a December 2004, accident that killed Springfield fireman, Donald Crum.
+The City Council decided last night to postpone spending $135 thousand on a fire engine to replace one damaged in a December 2004, accident that killed Springfield fireman, Donald Crum.

-Ray Hamburger, City Manager, gave the okay to take various funds from the budget, and the Council voted 6-to-2 to approve the plan.
+Ray Hamburger, City Manager, gave the OK to take various funds from the budget, and the Council voted 6-t2 to approve the plan.

-The “Springfield News” has found that Springfield policemen are entitled to a two-and- a-half percent pay hike for 15-hours of college credit.
+The “Springfield News” has found that Springfield policemen are entitled to 2 ½ percent pay hike for 15 hours of college credit.

-If convicted on the charge of 1st degree murder, he faces 7 years in jail without probation.
+If convicted on the charge of 1st-degree murder, he faces 7 years in jail without probation.

-“The Federal Government’s roll in this is limited”, said the ex.
-Sen. on Fox News Channel’s The O’Reilly Factor.
+“The Federal Government’s role in this is limited”, said the ex—Sen. on Fox News Channel’s The O’Reilly Factor.

-Representative Paul Dawson (Dem.-Springfield) is one of a handful of state Legislators who has announced their retirement after this session.
+Rep. Paul Dawson (Dem.Springfield) is one of a handful of state Legislators who have announced their retirement after this session.

-The budget cuts in the Department represent a 3 year city plan to faze out some of it’s services.
+The budget cuts in the deprt. represent a 3-year city plan to faze out some of its services.

-The Springfield School Board will meet tomorrow at 2:00 P.M. in the afternoon.
+The Springfield School Board will meet tomorrow at 2:00 P.M.

-Basketball season is just around the corner and the Cocahes at Springfield and Central High Schools couldn’t be happier.
+Basketball season is just around the corner and the coaches at Springfield and Central High Schools couldn’t be happier.

 The class concentrated on its number one problem: Spelling.

-In a recent e-mail Dr. William Spence asked everyone in the Philosophy Department to pay twenty scents for each cup of coffee.
+In a recent e-mail, Dr. William Spence asked everyone in the PhilosophydDepartment to pay 20 cents for each cup of coffee.

-The Springfield City Prosecutor dropped all charges Monday against 17 protestors arrested on the University Campus Wednesday, October 21.
+The Springfield City Pros. dropped all charges Monday against 17 protestors arrested on the University Campus on October 21.